 lib/backenddirectory in Teleport source code.

 Audit Log.
-As users login into a Teleport cluster, execute remote commands and logout, all that activity is recorded in the audit log.
+When users login into a Teleport cluster, execute remote commands and logout, that activity is recorded in the audit log.
 See Audit Log for more details.

 Recorded Sessions.
 When Teleport users launch remote shells via

-tsh sshcommand, their interactive sessions are recorded and stored by the auth server in a session storage.
-Each recorded session is a file which, by default, is saved in
+tsh sshcommand, their interactive sessions are recorded and stored by the auth server.
+Each recorded session is a file which is saved in

 There are three types of services (roles) in a Teleport cluster.